Business Growth

 Altitude and Pool Chemistry

 Albuquerque sits at approximately 5,300 feet above sea level.
 Rio Rancho is slightly higher.
-The Sandia Mountains to the east rise to over 10,000 feet, but even in the valley floor, altitude meaningfully affects pool chemistry in ways that many pool service operators — especially those trained in sea-level markets — don't fully appreciate.
+The Sandia Mountains to the east rise to over 10,000 feet, but even on the valley floor, altitude changes pool chemistry in ways that operators trained in sea-level markets often miss.

 Lower Boiling Point and Off-Gassing